Liupold/fmdpy/README.md

 Options:
   -c, --count INTEGER    Max Number of results
   -f, --fmt TEXT         Format of the audio file.
-  -b, --bitrate INTEGER  Bitrate in kb, (250k is default) -d, --directory PATH   Specify the folder.
+  -b, --bitrate INTEGER  Bitrate in kb, (250 is default) -d, --directory PATH   Specify the folder.
   -l, --lyrics           Add lyrics
   -V, --Version          display version
+  -g, --gen              generate the config file.
   -u, --update           Update: (for pip only)
   --help                 Show this message and exit.

 ```
+## CONFIG
+The default location of config file is `~/.fmdpy.ini` and can be set
+using env var `FMDPY_CONFIG_FILE`

+The sample file is available in repo. `example.ini`
+This is by no means nessary for the operation.

+To generate the config file use `fmdpy -g`

 ## EXAMPLE